The delivery ratio — where is your structure actually pointing?

 Editor's note — where this sits

 This essay sits in the Physics layer of the Idea to Value system — because the gap between idea and value is not just a process problem.
 It is a structural one.
-When organisations fill with people who organise and report the work rather than do it, the distance between investment and return grows, and the cost of that distance accumulates silently.
+When the ratio of people directly creating value drifts over time, the distance between investment and return grows, and the cost of that distance accumulates silently.
 The Map layer runs alongside it: the delivery ratio is a diagnostic tool — a way of seeing clearly where the structure is actually pointing before deciding what to change.

 The Idea to Value system — five layers

-Everything inside the organisation is a cost until that moment.
+Everything inside the organisation is cost until that moment.
 Every salary, every meeting, every dashboard, every governance process exists in service of the activity that eventually reaches the customer and creates something worth paying for.
+(The full argument for why this asymmetry matters sits in a companion piece — The only money that matters is someone else's — which is the natural read before this one if you haven't already.)

-This framing matters because it forces a question most organisations never ask directly: how many of our people are actually working on the thing that creates value — and how many are working on everything else?
+This framing matters because it forces a question most organisations never ask directly: how many of our people are working on the thing that directly generates financial value — and how many are working on everything else?

 The four categories

-To answer that question, I group every role in an organisation into four categories.
+To answer the ratio question, I group every role in an organisation into four categories.

 The first category is people who build the product or service — the work that directly creates what customers pay for.
 Engineers, designers, writers, consultants, craftspeople.
 The people whose output is the thing itself.